Henry Briggs (mathematician)

-Henry Briggs (1 February 1561 – 26 January 1630) was an English mathematician notable for changing the original logarithms invented by John Napier into common (base 10) logarithms, which are sometimes known as Briggsian logarithms in his honour.
+Henry Briggs (1 February 1561 – 26 January 1630) was an English mathematician notable for changing the original logarithms invented by John Napier into common (base 10) logarithms, which are sometimes known as Briggsian logarithms in his honor.
 The specific algorithm for long division in modern use was introduced by Briggs c.
 1600 AD.

 Briggs was a committed Puritan and an influential professor in his time.

 Personal life

 Briggs was born at Daisy Bank, Sowerby Bridge, near Halifax, in Yorkshire, England.
 After studying Latin and Greek at a local grammar school, he entered St John's College, Cambridge, in 1577, and graduated in 1581.
 In 1588, he was elected a Fellow of St John's.
 In 1592, he was made reader of the physical lecture founded by Thomas Linacre; he also read some of the mathematical lectures.
 During this period, he took an interest in navigation and astronomy, collaborating with Edward Wright.

 In 1596, he became first professor of geometry in the recently founded Gresham College, London, where he also taught astronomy and navigation.
 He lectured there for nearly 23 years, and made Gresham College a centre of English mathematics, from which he supported the new ideas of Johannes Kepler.

 He was a friend of Christopher Heydon, a writer on astrology, though Briggs himself rejected astrology for religious reasons.
 He once called astrology, "a mere system of groundless conceits".

 At this time, Briggs obtained a copy of Mirifici Logarithmorum Canonis Descriptio, in which Napier introduced the idea of logarithms.
 It has also been suggested that he knew of the method outlined in Fundamentum Astronomiae published by the Swiss clockmaker Jost Bürgi, through John Dee.
 Napier's formulation was awkward to work with, but the book fired Briggs' imagination – in his lectures at Gresham College he proposed the idea of base 10 logarithms in which the logarithm of 10 would be 1; and soon afterwards he wrote to the inventor on the subject.
 Briggs was active in many areas, and his advice in astronomy, surveying, navigation, and other activities like mining was frequently sought.
 Briggs in 1619 invested in the London Company, and he had two sons: Henry, who later emigrated to Virginia, and Thomas, who remained in England.

 Briggs died on 26 January 1630, and was buried in the chapel of Merton College, Oxford.
-Dr Smith, in his Lives of the Gresham Professors, characterizes him as a man of great probity, a condemner of riches, and contented with his own station, preferring a studious retirement to all the splendid circumstances of life.
+Dr Smith, in his Lives of the Gresham Professors, characterises him as a man of great probity, a condemner of riches, and contented with his own station, preferring a studious retirement to all the splendid circumstances of life.
 The lunar crater Briggs is named in his honour.